Splitting differential equations using Galois theory: Introduction

 We now describe the results of the present work in some details.
 In the preliminary Section \ref{sec: prels}, we first give some results on binding groups.
 Most of these are well-known, but we single out Lemma \ref{lem: binding iso quotients} as being of particular interest, and, to the authors' knowledge, new.
 Given any two $\calC$-internal types $p,q \in S(A)$, it shows that their binding groups have a common definable quotient, which encodes the interactions between the two types over the definable set $\calC$.
 Next, we give a definable version of the Jordan decomposition of a linear algebraic group, mimicking some of the results of \cite{jaoui2022abelian} regarding definable Chevalley and Rosenlicht decompositions.
 Using this decomposition, we prove that some short exact sequences of definable groups always definably split, which will later yield our automatic splitting result.

 Section \ref{section: splitting} consists of general model-theoretic results on splitting.
 We always consider a definable fibration $f: p \rightarrow f(p)$ with $\calC$-internal fibers, for some fixed definable set $\calC$.
-In Subsection \ref{subsection: split-prel}, we define (almost) splitting of $f$ to be, roughly speaking, interdefinability (or interalgebraicity) between $p$ and $f(p) \otimes s$, for some $\calC$-internal type $s$ over the same parameters.
-We connect it with uniform internality, as was done \cite{jaoui2023relative}.
+In Subsection \ref{subsection: split-prel}, we define splitting of $f$ and connect it to uniform internality, and prove a basic result we will need.
 In Subsection \ref{subsection: ses}, we introduce the main tool of our work: the connection between splitting of a fibration and splitting of a short exact sequence of definable groups.
 To do so, we make use of the type-definable groupoid associated to a fibration that was introduced in \cite{jimenez2019groupoids}.
 In particular, we use the notion of \emph{retractability} of the groupoid introduced in \cite{goodrick2010groupoids}, also reminiscent of descent arguments, see for example \cite[Proposition 4.2]{pillay1997remarks}.
-Roughly speaking, it means that we can uniformly and definably pick a family of maps between pairs of fibers of $f$, in a manner compatible with composition.
+If $\calG$ is a groupoid, it is retractable if there is a definable map $r : \mathrm{Ob}(\calG)^2 \rightarrow \mathrm{Mor}(\calG)$ such that for all $a,b,c \in \mathrm{Ob}(\calG)$, we have $r(a,b) \in \mathrm{Mor}(a,b)$ and $r(b,c) \circ r(a,b) = r(a,c)$.
 We recall and expand on some results of that article, in particular connecting splitting of $f$ and retractability, but under the very restrictive the condition that $f(p)$ is fundamental.
-The main new result in that subsection is Lemma \ref{lem: ret-when-not-fun}, which gives a sufficient condition to expand this when $f(p)$ is not fundamental: no subgroup of the binding group of $f(p)$ should map definably and with non-trivial image to the binding group of a fiber.
+The main new result on groupoids is Lemma \ref{lem: ret-when-not-fun}, which gives a sufficient condition to expand this when $f(p)$ is not fundamental: no subgroup of the binding group of $f(p)$ should map definably and with non-trivial image to the binding group of a fiber.
+We end the section by stating and proving Theorem \ref{theo: A}.

 We remark that all the techniques developed in Sections \ref{sec: prels} and \ref{section: splitting} are applicable to any $\omega$-stable theory.
 The specific example of the theory $\mathrm{CCM}$ of compact complex manifolds comes to mind as another potential area for applications.
 This would require a good understanding of definable Galois theory in $\mathrm{CCM}$, which has recently been investigated, see \cite{jaoui2023relative} and \cite{jaoui2022abelian} for example.